Skip to main content

 About Me

-Meghan Buchanan’s archaeological research on Mississippian societies (ca. AD 1000-1600) of the Midwest and Southeast has focused on the consequences of violence and warfare associated with the rise and fall of these complex polities.
-In particular, she is interested how warfare impacted the daily practices of Mississippian peoples as they had to contend with long term threats of violence, food uncertainty, and restricted access to resources.
-Buchanan has directed excavations at the Common Field site in Missouri and the Ebert-Canebrake site in Alabama and had supervised projects at Cahokia Mounds (western Illinois), Kincaid Mounds (southern Illinois), and the Dead Man’s Curve site (southwest Indiana).
+Meghan Buchanan’s archaeological research focuses on the consequences of violence and warfare in complex societies.
+In particular, she is interested in how warfare impacted the daily practices of people as they had to contend with long term threats of violence and restricted mobility.
+She is also interested in how violence is embedded in social, political, and economic practices.
+Most of Buchanan’s research has focused on Mississippian Period societies of the Midwest and Southeast; more recently, she has been researching violence in warfare in the South, especially as it relates to the Civil War.
+Buchanan directed excavations at the Common Field site in Missouri, the Ebert-Canebrake site in Alabama, and has supervised projects at Cahokia Mounds (western Illinois), Kincaid Mounds (southern Illinois), and the Dead Man’s Curve site (southwest Indiana).

 Research Interests